 To give you a little background about terrazzo, the material has strong durability, design flexibility, and aesthetic beauty.
-Behind the scenes, construction workers create terrazzo by combining a mixture of recycled aggregates, glass, or plastic with epoxy.
+Behind the scenes, construction workers create terrazzo by combining a mixture of recycled aggregates, glass, or plastic with epoxy resin.
 As a result, terrazzo transforms schools, hospitals, government centers, and other properties in durable and beautifully-designed spaces.

 Shifting over to air quality, terrazzo can play an important role in achieving clean air.
 Terrazzo is bacteria resistant and VOC-free as well.
 VOC stands for volatile organic compounds.
 Compounds such as cosmetics, paints, and disinfectants have high vapor pressures at regular room temperature, creating health hazards.
 Some hazards could lead to short-term effects such as nasal irritation or long-term effects such as cardiovascular disease or cancer.
 With VOC-free air quality, terrazzo reduces the risk of health hazards tremendously.
 Ultimately, these benefits earn credit on the LEED rating system.
 Not sure what LEED is?